Budgeting Debt

 What Debts Have the Possibility of Being Forgiven?

-All federal student loans are typically forgiven upon the borrower’s death.
+- Federal Student Loans — All federal loans are typically forgiven upon the borrower’s death.
 A family member will apply for discharge which will apply to all direct federal loans.
-Additionally, if a parent has taken out a PLUS federal student loan on behalf of the student, that loan will be forgiven in the event of the death of the student or the parent.
+A PLUS federal student loan taken out by the parent can be forgiven in the event of the death of the student or the parent.

-Private student loans are not as consistently forgiven as federal loans.
-Some private student loan companies like Sallie Mae, Wells Fargo, and RISLA often consider Loan forgiveness in the event of a student’s death, but other private lenders do not.
+- Private Student Loans — Private student loans are not as consistently forgiven as federal loans.
+Some private student loan companies like Sallie Mae, Wells Fargo, and RISLA often consider loan forgiveness in the event of a student’s death.
+However, other private lenders do not offer student loan forgiveness.

 What Debts Can Be Inherited?